whawty/auth/doc/SCHEMA.md

     hmac_sha256_scrypt:ctxID:base64(salt):base64(hash)

-_hmac_sha256_scrypt_ is the itenfier for this algorithm, _ctxID_ is an identifier for a set of parameters which must be stored outside of the base directory.
-The following parameters are needed by this algorithm:
+_hmac_sha256_scrypt_ is the identifier for this algorithm, _ctxID_ is an identifier for a set of parameters which must be stored outside of the base directory.
+An whawty.auth agent should support multiple parameter-sets to allow soft upgrades of passwords.
+This algorithm needs the following paremters:

     server_key: the key for the hmac-sha256
     pw_cost:    (1<<pw_cost) forms the scrypt parameter N
     p:          the scrypt parameter p
     r:          the scrypt parameter r

-_salt_ is a random number with 256bits, _hash_ is the output of the following function
+_salt_ is a random number with 256bits, _hash_ is the output of the following
+function:

     hmac_sha256(scrypt(user_password, salt), server_key)